dadkins20/aws-robomaker-deepracer/README.md

 You can think of this metric as an indicator into how well your model has been trained.
 If the graph has plateaus, then your robot has finished learning.

 ![deepracer-metrics.png](docs/images/deepracer-metrics.png)

+The reward data from each episode is also stored in the deepracer-reward.txt file, which you can make using matplotlib or some other visualization tool.

 ### Evaluating the model